Mardi Gras Upriver!

 In closing, we were leaving Sunday afternoon's celebration when we noticed an officer's horse a drink from Sterne Fountain.
 This is a very unique fountain - it has faucets for people, horses and pets.
 It was the first time that we'd seen a horse taking advantage of it, though!

-With Mardi Gras over, we took off our beads and mask, put our costumes in the pile to go to the cleaners, and decided to take a late afternoon nap.
-It was a wonderful weekend, and we knew that we only have a year to rest up for the next Mardi Gras Upriver in Jefferson!
+Once Mardi Gras is over, we head back to The Grove to take off our beads and mask, put our costumes in the pile to go to the cleaners, and usually take a late afternoon nap.
+It a wonderful weekend, and once it's over, there is only a year to rest up for the next Mardi Gras Upriver in Jefferson!

 Click here to return to the Jefferson page, or just hit the BACK button on your web browser.